1916 United States presidential election: Convention

 They turned to Supreme Court Justice Charles Evans Hughes, who had been serving on the court since 1910 and had the advantage of not having publicly spoken about political issues in six years.
 Although he had not actively sought the nomination, Hughes made it known that he would not turn it down.
 He won the nomination on the third ballot.
 Former Vice President Charles W. Fairbanks was nominated as his running mate.
-As of 2020 Hughes remains the only serving Supreme Court justice to be nominated for president by a major political party.
+Hughes remains, as of today, the only serving Supreme Court justice to be nominated for president by a major political party.

 Progressive Party nomination

 Candidates considered

 The Progressive Party re-nominated former President Theodore Roosevelt.

-For Vice President, Progressives nominated businessman John Parker of Louisiana, who had run an unsuccessful campaign.
+For Vice President, Progressives nominated businessman John M. Parker of Louisiana, who had run an unsuccessful campaign.
 California Governor Hiram Johnson was suggested for renomination, and Raymond Robins, chairman of the party convention, was proposed, but both withdrew their names in favor of Parker.

-However, Roosevelt telegraphed the convention and declared that he could not accept their nomination and would be endorsing Republican nominee Charles Evans Hughes for the Presidency.
+However, Roosevelt telegraphed the convention and declared that he could not accept their nomination and would be endorsing Republican nominee Charles Evans Hughes for the presidency.
 Roosevelt turned down the Progressive nomination for both personal and political reasons.
 He was convinced that running for president on a third-party ticket again would merely give the election to the Democrats and had developed a strong dislike for President Wilson.
 He also believed Wilson was allowing Germany and other warring nations in Europe to "bully" and intimidate the United States.

 Former U.S. Representative Victor Murdock of Kansas pushed for a ticket consisting of William Jennings Bryan and Henry Ford but nothing came of it.
 Some, such as National Committeeman Harold L. Ickes, refused to consider endorsing Hughes.
 There was some talk of replacing Roosevelt with Hiram Johnson or Gifford Pinchot.
 All those discussed refused to consider the notion, and by this point, some leaders such as Henry Justin Allen had started to follow Roosevelt's lead and endorsed Hughes.
 Various state parties, such as those in Iowa and Maine, began to disband.